-DANIEL TURNER-It's intuitive.
-If anything, a series of problems have to be resolved or a set of particulars have to arrive would actually work in a variety of settings, yet subconsciously I knew the sculpture needed the appropriate footprint which St Agnes offered- an opportunity which I'm extremely grateful for.
+DANIEL TURNER -It's intuitive.
+If anything, a series of problems have to be resolved or a set of particulars have to arrive with clarity

 ÉTUDES -You are highly considerate of space.
-Would you say you were waiting on the appropriate arena to produce this piece, or would the piece adapt itself to any space?
+Would you say you were waiting on the appropriate arena to produce this piece, or